eraut/pp2aMtorUlk/README.md

 `pip install pandas, matplotlib`

-The test collection has been uploaded as `beerList.postman_collection.json`. (file got modified, becouse some NSFW words got trough testing, they got changed to "gamer" with vim search and replace :) )

 ## Structural identifiability
 to run `paramEst/identif.jl` [julia](https://julialang.org/) is requiered.
 Then run julia and install the requiered packages